Montana State University University Studies Non-Tenure Track Faculty (Applicant Pool) in Bozeman, Montana

 Advising, evaluating and assisting students.

-Participating in pre-semester training and weekly faculty meetings.
+Participating in mandatory pre-semester training and weekly faculty meetings.

 Meeting regularly with, collaborating with, and evaluating peer mentor, if one is assigned to your section.

 Contributing as required to institutional assessment as well as overall program assessment on an annual basis